About Edgar Cayce

 The purpose of this organization is to continue the work begun in 1931 by individuals interested in, and close to, the psychic work of Edgar Cayce.
 This work, referred to as readings, led to the formation of small groups of individuals, now called Study Groups, whose purpose is to help each individual member with the study and daily application of the suggestions given in the readings.
 These suggestions are compiled in the Search For God books published by A.R.E.
 Press, and are to aid individual understanding of our relationship to the Creator, and in so doing, our relationship to others.

-The Association for Research and Enlightenment (A.R.E) area team visions the A.R.E. as a Channel of Blessing, at work in the world, under the guidance of Spirit.
+The Association for Research and Enlightenment (A.R.E) area team envisions the AZ A.R.E. as a Channel of Blessing, at work in the world, under the guidance of Spirit.

 It promotes a loving community open to everyone, guided by one ideal: “to make manifest the love of God and man.”